logo

 Now it is no secret that powerlifters often follow a solid workout routine, as this is not a sport where you can max out every single day.
 That being said, how do you incorporate cardio into a powerlifting training routine?
 Do you do it before or after your workouts?
 Well, we would advise to do it after, or even on your rest days.

-Doing cardio before a powerlifting workout could be good for a few minutes to warm up, but doing your entire cardio regimen before you lift can take away from your actual workout, and no one wants that.
+Doing cardio before a powerlifting workout could be good for a few minutes to get loose and warmed up, but doing your entire cardio regimen before you lift can take away from your actual workout, and no one wants that.
 So, we advise you to do cardio after your strength training, or even on your rest days to avoid taking away from your strength training.

 Where to Find Powerlifting Programs

-When looking for some quality powerlifting programs, Boostcamp is the ultimate app for lifters, offering free science-based workout plans for bodybuilding, powerbuilding, and powerlifting.
+When looking for some quality powerlifting programs, Boostcamp is the ultimate app for lifters, offering over 50 free science-based workout plans for bodybuilding, powerbuilding, and powerlifting, amongst other things.
 The Boostcamp app is a top of the line workout app, that offers free science-based workout routines, advanced custom program builder, and a workout tracker to help you stay on top of your progress, and make sure that you are hitting your goals and getting where you need to go, so there is no reason to not make progress.

 By using the Boostcamp App for your training routine, you'll have all the tools you need to develop a strong mind-muscle connection and break through plateaus, continuing to make progress.
 Download the Boostcamp App today and take your workouts to the next level!